Improving the Quality of Lidar Data in Global Mapper

 Broadly speaking, the process of improving point cloud data falls under two categories: editing and filtering.
 Editing typically involves updating the characteristics of individual points or, as is more likely, a selected group of points, while filtering infers the removal of points that are not needed or that are deemed to be erroneous.
 Often, these two procedures are applied in tandem.

-Using the Lidar Module, point classifications can be updated manually by selecting the required points and applying the updated classifications using one of the preconfigured classification buttons in the toolbar.
+Using Global Mapper Pro, point classifications can be updated manually by selecting the required points and applying the updated classifications using one of the preconfigured classification buttons in the toolbar.
 While this approach might be considered impractical for a wide-ranging reclassification project, it is useful for quickly updating a limited number of selected points, especially when the points are rendered in the Path Profile, or cross-sectional view.

-A more efficient alternative to manual reclassification is to use one of the Module’s automatic classification tools, which geometrically analyze the point cloud for the purpose of identifying and reclassifying certain types of points.
+A more efficient alternative to manual reclassification is to use one of Pro’s automatic classification tools, which analyzes the point cloud for the purpose of identifying and reclassifying certain types of points.
 Specific algorithms can be applied to detect points representing ground or bare earth, high vegetation or trees, buildings, above-ground utility cables, and power poles.
+Other objects can be isolated for manual classification using the Segmentation tool.
 These reclassified points can subsequently be used for DTM creation or feature extraction.

 Another characteristic of the point cloud that can be edited or updated is the three-dimensional position or location of the points.
-Typically, a lidar file will not need to be shifted, however photogrammetrically derived point clouds are more likely to require positional adjustments.
-In the event a point cloud is not precisely aligned with an underlying reference layer or with another point cloud, the Lidar Module offers several tools to improve positional accuracy:
+Typically, a lidar file will not need to be shifted, however, photogrammetrically derived point clouds are more likely to require positional adjustments.
+In the event a point cloud is not precisely aligned with an underlying reference layer or with another point cloud, Global Mapper Pro offers several tools to improve positional accuracy:

 Almost without exception, a point cloud will need to be filtered before beginning any analysis, surface generation, or feature extraction workflow.
 The filtering process can be based on the geographic extent of the data or, more commonly, on its inherent attributes or characteristics.